 Are they looking to read more about what it means?
 Do they want to see your rating against competitors?
 This is where you get to be creative.
 Consider adding a subtitle or help text to encourage rapid comprehension.

 While much of sales operations efforts will focus on what happens after leads come to the floor, you likely care greatly about the user experience during that initial form submission.
 Many times, Lucky Orange customers will find that they’re asking for too much (or too little) information upfront.

 This can leave your sales reps scrambling to explain themselves and your brand at the beginning of a sales call, getting things off on the wrong foot.

 Depending on where someone is in your conversion funnel, you may have specific content you’d like them to consume.
 If you observe high-value prospects getting distracted by higher-funnel content, it’s likely you’ll want to reconsider where they’re landing on your site or which options they have to navigate your site.

-In some cases, it may make sense to provide traffic from a specific channel like search engines with a that provides the exact details you want to share at that point in the journey.
+In some cases, it may make sense to provide traffic from a specific channel like search engines with a hyper-focused landing page that provides the exact details you want to share at that point in the journey.

 Go higher-level with Dynamic Heatmaps